 For new businesses involving large renovations, an Occupancy Permit Application (PDF) through the North Shore Fire Department is also required.

 Upon application receipt, a review of the zoning code to verify permitted, conditional or prohibited use status is performed.

-If your business requires a Conditional Use Permit, an application (PDF) for review will be required to go before the Plan Commission.
+If your business requires a Conditional Use Permit, required findings shall be submitted for review will be required to go before the Plan Commission.
 The Plan Commission meets once a month on the fourth Tuesday.
 Applications are due the final Tuesday of the month prior, in order to publish the required public hearing notices.